istio/istio.io/_docs/tasks/security/mutual-tls.md

 ## Testing the authentication setup

-When running Istio with mutual TLS authentication turned on, you can use curl in one service's envoy to send request to other services.
+When running Istio with mutual TLS authentication turned on, you can use curl in one service's Envoy to send request to other services.
-For example, after starting the [Bookinfo]({{home}}/docs/guides/bookinfo.html) sample application you can ssh into the envoy container of `productpage` service, and send request to other services by curl.
+For example, after starting the [Bookinfo]({{home}}/docs/guides/bookinfo.html) sample application you can ssh into the Envoy container of `productpage` service, and send request to other services by curl.

 There are several steps: